emclayburn/Hockey_site/index.md

 Many fans in hockey don't know if **Binnington** is a good goalie or not.
 Some people think that he is flashy, but doesn't perform that great all the time.
 How can we tell if he is a good goalie or not?
 Are there numbers to back up either way?
 Of course there is, lets dive in.

+# Important Statistics
+What are some stats that would be key in showing the effectiveness of a goalie?
+Maybe you want to see the total goals that have given up, maybe goals per game, or maybe even goals per 60 minutes.
+These could all be good indicators to whether a goalie is good or not.